domenVres/Robust-LIME-SHAP-and-IME/README.md

 Original implementation of method LIME that uses basic perturbation sampling is taken from [[2]](#2).
 We altered the version of the method for the tabular data (file "lime/lime_tabular.py") so generators MCD-VAE, rbfDataGen and treeEnsemble can be used for the sampling in the method (see [[1]](#1) for more details).

-To use the data generator inside the LIME method, the argument generator (possible values "DropoutVAE", "RBF", "Forest") has to be given to the constructor of LIME model (generator is set to "Perturb" by default, which represents the basic version of the method LIME).
+To use the data generator inside the LIME method, the argument generator (possible values: "DropoutVAE", "RBF" and "Forest") has to be given to the constructor of LIME model (generator is set to "Perturb" by default, which represents the basic version of the method LIME).
 If data generator is being used, you should also provide the dictionary with generator specifications as argument generator_specs (see the Experiment section for the details on dictionary values).
 When using MCD-VAE it is also recommended to provide the arguments dummies (a list of lists of indices that represent the same one-hot encoded feature) and integer_attributes (the list of indices of integer features) so the samples can be corrected properly after they are generated.
 When using rbfDataGen and treeEnsemble last two arguments are not necessary as the data is being generated in R.

 ### Example of use on COMPAS dataset